Asiatic lion: Distribution and habitat

 In Saurashtra's Gir forest, an area of 1412.1 km2 was declared as a sanctuary for Asiatic lion conservation in 1965.
 This sanctuary and the surrounding areas are the only habitats supporting the Asiatic lion.
 After 1965, a national park was established covering an area of 258.71 km2 where human activity is not allowed.
 In the surrounding sanctuary only Maldharis have the right to take their livestock for grazing.

 Lions inhabit remnant forest habitats in the two hill systems of Gir and Girnar that comprise Gujarat's largest tracts of tropical and subtropical dry broadleaf forests, thorny forest and savanna, and provide valuable habitat for a diverse flora and fauna.
-Five protected areas currently exist to protect the Asiatic lion: Gir Sanctuary, Gir National Park, Pania Sanctuary, Mitiyala Sanctuary, and Girnar Sanctuary.
+Five protected areas currently exist to protect the Asiatic lion: Gir National Park, Gir, Pania, Girnar, and Mitiyala Wildlife Sanctuaries.
 The first three protected areas form the Gir Conservation Area, a 1452 km2 large forest block that represents the core habitat of the lion population.
 The other two sanctuaries Mitiyala and Girnar protect satellite areas within dispersal distance of the Gir Conservation Area.
 An additional sanctuary is being established in the nearby Barda Wildlife Sanctuary to serve as an alternative home for lions.
 The drier eastern part is vegetated with acacia thorn savanna and receives about 650 mm annual rainfall; rainfall in the west is higher at about 1000 mm per year.

 The lion population recovered from the brink of extinction to 411 individuals by 2010.
 In that year, approximately 105 lions lived outside the Gir forest, representing a quarter of the entire lion population.
 Dispersing sub-adults established new territories outside their natal prides, and as a result the satellite lion population has been increasing since 1995.